anmart/poketcg-hacks/README.md

-# Pokemon TCG Hacks
+# Pokemon TCG Practice Rom
-This is a collection of all the hacks I've created using the pret disassembly of [pokemon TCG](https://github.com/pret/poketcg).
-This repo will fall behind pret's, only pulling when I want to work on a new hack.

-Every hack is set up as a branch of this repo, with _patch\__ as a prefix
+This is a hack of pokemon TCG for gameboy meant to make practicing speedruns a bit easier.

 ## Included Hacks